stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-numeral-systems.md

 | Place Value Weight | 1 / 2          | 1 / 4          | 1 / 8          | 1 / 16         | 1 / 32         |
 | Place Value Weight | 0.5            | 0.25           | 0.125          | 0.0625         | 0.03125        |

+🎵 Note:
+{: .label .label-yellow}

+The weights double as we go left and halve as we go right.
+{: .d-inline-block}

 ## Real Decimal to Binary

 Let's take the number decimal number 23.59375.
 To start we could convert the whole number component, 23, into binary using our existing method described above.